Applies to:

 When a user tries to connect to an LDAP database, the Server checks first if the user is a Virtual DataPort “administrator”.
 If not, it connects to an LDAP server to check the credentials and obtain the roles of the user.

-Finally, the latest version Denodo 8 allows modification of OAuth 2.0, SAML 2.0 and Kerberos settings without server restart.
+Modification of OAuth 2.0, SAML 2.0 and Kerberos settings is possible without server restart.

 MULTI-FACTOR AUTHENTICATION

-Denodo supports multi-factor authentication in published web services (Denodo 7 and 8) and web applications (Denodo 8).
-It is done by integrating, via SAML or OAuth2, Denodo with Identity Providers providing 2FA.
+Denodo supports multi-factor authentication in the JDBC/ODBC drivers, published web services and development and administrative web applications.
+It is done by integrating Denodo with SAML or OAuth2 Identity Providers providing 2FA.

 Denodo currently supports Okta, Duo, PingFederate, Azure AD and AWS SSO, although it could be integrated with any other Identity Provider compliant with SAML and/or OAuth2.